coastalwhite/intro-power-analysis/src/aes/capture.md

 ## Setting up our ChipWhisperer board

-Assuming that you have correctly [setup your software environment](../preparing.md), we can start setting up our [ChipWhisperer] board.
-This is going to go in 3 steps:
+Assuming that you have correctly [setup your software environment](../preparing.md), we can start connecting and setting up our [ChipWhisperer] board.
+This is going to go in 2 steps:

-1. Connecting to the scope
+1. Fetching and setting up our scope
-2. Setting up the target
+2. Setting up and programming our target
-3. Upload the source code for our algorithm

 ### Basics

 Before we actually start scripting, we are starting in the [Python Interpreter].
-We can get into the [Python Interpreter] from the our shell using the following command:
+We can get into the [Python Interpreter] from our shell using the following command:

 ```bash
 python3
 ```

-In order to get started with the [ChipWhisperer] Python Library, we can import the library with:
+In order to then get started with the [ChipWhisperer] Python Library, we can import the library with:

 ```python